BernabePosadas/OkuhanaHanakov2/README.md

     - `!pause` - pause the currently playing song
     - `!resume` - resume the paused song
     - `!stop` - stops the player and remove all items in queue
+    - `!togglerepeate` - toggle repeat status of the song
+    - `!back` - go back to previously played song
 3) Misc commands
    - `!launchnuke <code>` - will display nHentai doujin basic information when given a nHenati doujin ID(or weebs call it nuke codes)
+   - `!help` - a quick guide on the bot and its capabilities
 ## What is my motivation to create this?
   To gave myself an excercise to code and to automate fetching `abigail williams` photo to be sent to Mark.